 Uncle Jim’s Worm Farm also sells European Night Crawlers.
 This one-pound pack includes 600 live worms that can compost larger foods that are less decomposed.
 These night crawlers are mid-range dwellers that can till and aerate the soil, as well as produce large amounts of castings.

 All things considered, worm farming is an eco-friendly, cost-effective way to make the most of the commodities nature has already given us.
 Worm composting is a method that has been employed for centuries: utilizing worms to create organic fertilizer and nutritious plant food.

 The concept is simple enough for individual gardeners, and the method has been perfected to the point that it can produce a commercial business.
 All safe, all natural, and all thanks to these tiny champions of the dirt – the worm.

-All in all, worm composting and having a worm farm is one of the best things you can do to your garden, the plants, and general well being of your yard.
-We have included this in the Top 5 Things to do in your Garden this Fall article, among other must do action!
+All in all, worm composting and having a worm farm is one of the best things you can do for your garden, the plants, and the general well being of your yard.
+We have included this in the Top 5 Things to do in your Garden this Fall article, among other must do actions!